Harry Dunn (police officer)

-Harry Anthony Dunn (born September 25, 1983) is an American author, politician, and former police officer who served in the United States Capitol Police from 2008 to 2023.
+Harry Anthony Dunn (born September 25, 1983) is an American author, former police officer, and former political candidate who served in the United States Capitol Police from 2008 to 2023.
 Dunn was one of several officers present during the attack on the U.S. Capitol on January 6, and testified with his colleagues before the United States Congress for the House Select Committee investigating the attack.
 His efforts have earned him both the Congressional Gold Medal and Presidential Citizens Medal.

-A member of the Democratic Party, Dunn announced his candidacy for Maryland's 3rd congressional district in the 2024 election.
-He was defeated by Sarah Elfreth in the Democratic primary.
+A member of the Democratic Party, Dunn ran for Maryland's 3rd congressional district in the 2024 election, in which he was defeated by Sarah Elfreth in the Democratic primary.
+He ran for Maryland's 5th congressional district in 2026, losing to Adrian Boafo in the Democratic primary.

 Early life and career

 Dunn was born on Andrews Air Force Base in Morningside, Maryland.
 He attended Surrattsville High School in Clinton, Maryland, and played as an offensive lineman on the school's football team.
 Dunn attended James Madison University, where he studied public health and played college football for the James Madison Dukes.
 He was a member of the 2004 NCAA Division I-AA national champions.
 Dunn graduated from James Madison in 2005.
 After he graduated, Dunn signed with the Montreal Alouettes of the Canadian Football League, but he was released during training camp.

 Dunn joined the United States Capitol Police in 2008.
 From 2009 to 2023, he worked as a first responder providing security around the exterior of the United States Capitol and as a member of the Capitol Police Crisis Negotiation Team.
 He was commissioned as an officer as a private first class in 2011, and was named a field training officer in 2017.
 In November 2021, Dunn ran against Gus Papathanasiou in an election to chair the U.S. Capitol Police Labor Committee.
 Papathanasiou defeated Dunn in a secret ballot.